DianeD/uno/README.md

 	![](Images/ngrok.png)

 1. In Visual Studio, open Web.config and replace *ENTER_YOUR_PROXY_URL* with the HTTPS URL you copied.
-The **ida:NotificationUrl** key will look something like this: `https://21698db0.ngrok.io/notification/listen`
+Your **ida:NotificationUrl** key will look something like this: `https://21698db0.ngrok.io/notification/listen`

 > NOTE: Keep the console open while testing.
 If you close it, the tunnel closes and you'll need to generate a new URL and update the sample.